mkjanssen/mkjanssen.github.io/index.md

 <img class="profile-picture" src="mike.jpg">

 Welcome!
-You have reached the homepage of Dr. Mike Janssen, Assistant Professor of Mathematics at [Dordt College](http://dordt.edu).
+You have reached the homepage of Dr. Mike Janssen, Associate Professor of Mathematics at [Dordt University](http://dordt.edu).

 ## Teaching